Democratization of generative AI

 The drive to democratize generative AI is a response to a field initially dominated by a few large, well-funded technology companies.
 Early, powerful models were often kept proprietary, accessible only through paid APIs.
 But hackers wanna hack.

 That said, you need a few more things than a shell account and a copy of Phrack to build a large neural network.
-Let’s unpack the key ingredients that users needed to be wrested from corporate control to make a thing happen.
+Let’s unpack the key ingredients that users needed to wrest from corporate control to make it happen.

-• The Big Four: Compute, Data, Algorithms, implementations To cook up one of these models, you need a mountain of GPUs (compute), a big dataset , and the secret sauce of the training algorithm.
-Oh, and implementation of the algorithms that works with all the other things, becauase training big models is ahrd.
+• The Big Four: Compute, Data, Algorithms, implementations To cook up one of these models, you need a mountain of GPUs (compute), a big dataset, and the secret sauce of the training algorithm.
+Also, you need implementations of the algorithms that work with the other components, because training big models is ahrd.
 For a long time, only the tech giants had all of these.
 The open-source story is about communities figuring out how to source, share, or substitute for each of these.

-• Image Generation: When models like DALL-E first appeared, they lived in a corporate walled garden.
+• Image Generation: When models like DALL‑E first appeared, they lived in a corporate walled garden.
 The breakthrough for the rest of us was the 2022 release of Stable Diffusion.
 It was (is) a potent, open-source model that let anyone with a decent gaming PC generate high-quality images.
-This was possible because a non-profit called LAION had done the hard work of creating a massive, open dataset of images scraped from the web, giving the model its food.
+This was possible because a non-profit called LAION had done the hard work of creating a massive, open dataset of images scraped from the web, feeding the model.
 The genie was out of the bottle.

 • The Language Model Pirates: In the world of text, the story is similar.
 When GPT‑3 was kept under lock and key, a scrappy crew of volunteer researchers on a Discord server formed EleutherAI in 2020.
 Their explicit goal was to replicate the model and give it away.
 They bootstrapped their own massive dataset, “The Pile,” and released a series of influential open models, proving that a distributed collective could take on the giants.
 The plot thickened when corporate players like Meta started open-sourcing their own powerful models like LLaMA, throwing a high-performance engine over the wall for the community to tinker with.

 • And Then There Are the Fans: You can’t talk about DIY without mentioning the fans.
-Fandoms are the tried-and-tested distributed innovation communities, so of course they’ve been at the forefront.
-We’re not just talking about people using tools, but actively building them.
+[Fandoms](./fandoms.qmd( are tried-and-tested distributed innovation communities, so of course they’ve been at the forefront.
 Two prime examples show how this goes.

-Fan needs frequently edge the copyright law and also fans tend to have a smaller budget than either copyright holders or large tech companies, so these frequently get mired in drama, or stay quiet.
+Fan projects frequently test the edges of copyright law, and fans often have smaller budgets than copyright holders or large tech companies, so these projects often get mired in drama or keep a low profile.

-Mandatory AI safety qualm: the secrecy that keeps AI voice-cloning fan communities viable despite copyright law probably also enables AI weapon-building zealot communities viable despite other laws.
+Mandatory AI safety qualm: the secrecy that keeps AI voice-cloning fan communities viable despite copyright law probably also enables weapon-building zealot communities to operate despite other laws.

 2 The Players

-It’s a motley crew of non-profits, academic-adjacent labs, grassroots collectives, and even a few companies playing the open-source game.
+A motley crew of non-profits, academic-adjacent labs, grassroots collectives, and a few companies playing the open-source game.

 2.1 Hugging Face